Round 1: HackerRank Test – 90 min

 Note: The process is very long and takes too much time so even if you are not prepared you will get enough time to prepare yourselves in between the process.
 So stay calm and keep preparing yourselves 😉

 In my case process took almost 2 months.
-Process vary between 6 – 12 rounds depending upon your performance and company requirements.
+The process varies between 6 – 12 rounds depending upon your performance and company requirements.

 Hope this will help you guys and all the best 🙂